 As a caregiver, your child with cystinosis is your focus.
-But sometimes your own self-care can fall to the side.
-Did you know that taking care of others can affect your own health?
-Do you get enough sleep, eat well, exercise, take breaks to relieve stress, and go to your own doctor visits?
-These things are important for self-care so you can be healthy to help care for someone with cystinosis.
+But taking care of others may affect your own health.
+Your self-care may fall to the side.
+Do you get enough sleep, eat well, exercise, take breaks, and visit your own doctor?
+All of these may help keep you healthy so you can help care for someone with cystinosis.

-Some things you can try to help relieve stress and help stay healthy include:
+Here are some things you can try to help relieve stress and stay healthy:

 - Take a half-hour break as often as possible, and do something you enjoy

-- Walk 3 times a week; start with a 10-minute walk
+- Walk three times a week; start with a 10-minute walk

 - Seek and accept support from others who can help with caregiving tasks

-- Find someone to talk to, like a friend or a professional counselor
+- Find someone to talk to such as a friend or a professional counselor